Hybrid least squares for learning functions from highly noisy data: Introduction

 where

-Note that \eqref{myls} approximates \eqref{alphaoracle} with the reference measure $\mu$ replaced by a random weighted empirical measure on $\XX$ that converges weakly to $\mu$ with probability one as $m\to\infty$.
+Note that \eqref{myls} approximates \eqref{alphaoracle} by replacing the reference measure $\mu$ by a random weighted empirical measure on $\XX$ that converges weakly to $\mu$ with probability one as $m\to\infty$.
 This procedure is a special instance of the general framework of importance sampling-based empirical risk minimization in machine learning \cite{vapnik1991principles}.

 Denote a solution to \eqref{myls} as $\widehat{\bm\alpha}$ and $\widehat{f}$ the corresponding approximant.
 The accuracy of $\widehat{f}$ compared to $f^*$ was investigated in \cite{cohen2013stability} when $w\equiv 1$ using matrix concentration.
 Subsequent works \cite{cohen2017optimal, narayan2017christoffel} extended the idea to the case of general weights and identified $w$ that achieves the optimal sample complexity using the Christoffel function of $V_n$ \cite{nevai1986geza}: